 Main Article Content

-Cleft foot is a congenital anomaly characterized by absence of the metatarsal bones and phalanges.
-It is commonly seen in children with Ectrodactyly-ectrodermal dysplasia and clefting syndrome (EEC) ranging from a median cleft up to the mid metatarsals to a deep cleft up to the tarsal bones.
+Cleft foot is a congenital anomaly characterised by absence of the metatarsal bones and phalanges.
+It is commonly seen in children with ectrodactyly-ectodermal dysplasia-clefting syndrome ranging from a median cleft up to the mid metatarsals to a deep cleft up to the tarsal bones.
 Surgical treatment in the form of cleft closure, excision of the rudimentary metatarsal bone and cross K-wire fixation of metatarsal bones have been tried for the management of such cases.
-Here, we report a case of one year old child with Type III cleft foot having four metatarsals, who was treated with suture-endobutton system using three transverse tunnels in the 2nd and 3rd metatarsal bones in order to bring them closer.
-We were able to achieve a satisfactory outcome with a normal fitting shoe wear.
+We report a one-year-old child who presented to the paediatric orthopaedic clinic at a medical college in New Delhi, India, in 2018 with type III cleft foot with four metatarsals.
+The patient was treated with a suture-button system using three transverse tunnels in the second and third metatarsal bones in order to bring them closer together.
+A satisfactory outcome was achieved with normal fitting footwear.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.